-Coronavirus outbreak: Gujarat records positive cases of COVID-19 three times more in one week
+Gujarat records thrice the number of coronavirus cases in a week

 New Delhi, Apr 23: Maharashtra is seen receiving a lot of rapidly rising number of coronavirus cases.
 But, in the past few days, Gujarat has been adding numbers at an even faster rate.